kai5263499/go-key-mime-pi/README.md

 sudo reboot
 ```

-When the Pi reboots, build and run Go Key Mime Pi with the following make command:
+When the Pi reboots, log back into it and build and run Go Key Mime Pi with the following make command:

 ```bash
 make build run
 ```

+The primary GUI for Go Key Mime Pi can be found at `http://${PI_ADDR}:8000/`

+Swagger docs can be found at `http://${PI_ADDR}:8000/swagger/index.html`